What you need to know about the war in Sudan

 In Khartoum and other regions, essential services and infrastructure have collapsed.
 Hospitals and clinics have shut down, while thousands of schools remain closed, depriving over 19 million children of their right to education.

 Half of Sudan's population, approximately 24.8 million people, urgently needs humanitarian assistance.
 But humanitarian organizations' efforts are hampered by challenges in delivering aid to conflict zones and a severe lack of funding.
 The U.N.
 Office for the Coordination of Humanitarian Affairs estimates it needs $2.7 billion this year to provide essential services such as food and health care.
-Yet, the funds raised thus far fall significantly short of this goal, leaving millions of lives in the balance.
+So far, the funds raised have fallen far short of this goal, leaving millions of people in limbo.

 4. The United States must act now to halt this devastation.

-Urgent action is needed to end the conflict, save lives, provide crucial humanitarian aid, and foster sustainable regional peace.
+Urgent action is needed to end the conflict, save lives, and bring just, sustainable peace.

-In addition to supporting diplomatic endeavors, the U.S. must champion an inclusive peace process addressing the root causes of violence.
-Engaging diverse stakeholders—including women, youth, civil society, and religious leaders—is essential to establishing lasting peace, reconciling grievances, and preventing future conflicts.
+In addition to supporting diplomacy, the U.S. must champion an inclusive peace process that addresses the root causes of violence.
+Engaging women, youth, civil society, religious leaders and other is essential to establish peace, address harms, and prevent future conflicts.

 The U.S. must also collaborate closely with allies to enforce an arms embargo, safeguard civilians, and deliver humanitarian assistance.
 Holding accountable those violating the embargo and extending its scope across all regions of Sudan are crucial steps in stopping the war.